-a.
-Main Office:
+• Main Office:

 - The Main Office copier is only for main office business.
 Please use the copier in your department's office.
-Large amount or bulk copying should be sent to OHS Print Shop.
-If one of the copiers breaks while you are using it, please notify the Main Office, as well as the technology coordinator, Mr. Mitchell, immediately for servicing.
-Remember to be mindful of other staff members. - Mailboxes should be checked frequently throughout the school day.
-Students are NOT permitted to check teacher mailboxes. - Submit all school related items to be faxed to the Main Office. - Submit all intercom announcements to Ms. Spaights or Ms. Copeland in the Main Office, at least one day in advance. - The telephone in the Main Office may be used to contact parents and guardians. - b.
-Substance Abuse: Staff referrals should be addressed to the Nurse's Office. - c.
-Smoking: Smoking is strictly prohibited on school grounds.
-It is against the law to smoke on school grounds! - d.
-Cell Phones - The utilization of cell phones during instructional classroom time is not acceptable.
+If one of the copiers breaks while you are using it, please fill out the technology request form and notify Mr. Mitchell and the main office. - Mailboxes should be checked frequently throughout the school day.
+Students are NOT permitted to check teacher mailboxes. - Submit all school-related items to be faxed to the Main Office. - Submit all intercom announcements to Ms. Spaights in the Main Office, at least one day in advance. - The telephone in the Main Office may be used to contact parents and guardians. - Substance Abuse: Staff referrals should be addressed to the Nurse's Office. - Smoking: Smoking is strictly prohibited on school grounds.
+It is against the law to smoke on school grounds! - Cell Phones The utilization of cell phones during instructional classroom time is not acceptable.
 Cell phones should not be visible during instructional time but stored.
 If you need to make a phone call, it should be done in the morning, at lunchtime, during your prep time, or afterschool.
 Please do not use class time to call parents.
-You are taking away valuable learning from the students not involved in inappropriate behavior. - e.
-Parking All OHS staff must park in the lot on Clarendon Place.
+You are taking away valuable learning from the students not involved in inappropriate behavior. - Parking All OHS staff must park in the lot on Clarendon Place.
+Placards will be provided to place on your dashboard.
 When utilizing street parking make sure to observe municipal signage to avoid ticketing from the Orange Police Department and to adhere to the directives of our OHS parking lot security.
-Parking in the Admin lots will be restricted to the following OHS staff and/or District personnel: - Mr. Belton - Dr. Belal - Mrs. Cassimiro - Mr. Frantantoni - Dr. Lopez - Dr. Stewart - Mr. Dorsey - Mr. Vasquez
+Parking in the Admin lots require a parking placard and will be restricted to the following OHS staff and/or District personnel: - Lincoln Avenue Lot - a.
+Principal Belton - b.
+Dr. Fitzhugh - c.
+Asst.
+Principal Frantantoni - d.
+Twilight Principal Dr. Stewart - e.
+Admin.
+Asst. to the Principal (Ms. Spaights) - f.
+Guidance Staff: Counselors (5) & Admin Asst. - g.
+Admin.
+Asst. for Attendance - h.
+Mr. Dorsey - i.
+1 Visitor Space - Clarendon Avenue Lot (next to Media Center) - a.
+Asst.
+Principal Lopez - b.
+Asst.
+Principal Montesino - c.
+Asst.
+Principal TBD